geekazodium/better-lang-reader/README.md

 dependencies {
     	//...
 	modImplementation 'com.github.geekazodium:better-lang-reader:main-SNAPSHOT'
-	//although "include" is not required it's recommended that you keep this. include 'com.github.geekazodium:better-lang-reader:main-SNAPSHOT'
+	//although "include" is not required it's recommended that you keep this as it's annoying to have to download this mod seperately when using minecraft launcher include 'com.github.geekazodium:better-lang-reader:main-SNAPSHOT'
 	//...
 }